This post was updated in August 2023.

 - Site quality.
-If your site – particularly your mobile site – is in need of work, your page quality rating may preclude your PLA ads from appearing in the featured areas.
-In 2016, 29% of all Google shopping queries came from mobile devices, highlighting the importance of attention to your site’s mobile quality.
+If your site – particularly your mobile site – needs work, your page quality rating may preclude your PLA ads from appearing in the featured areas.

 If your business meets the basic qualifications for success with PLA ads, Google Ads – the dominant PLA ad space – is a good place to get started.
 Setting up PLA ads is somewhat different from other CPC ads, but takes place within the Ads framework and you can achieve it in a few steps:

-- Use the Merchant Center to Set up Your Account – Within the Merchant Center, you can add the business information you want to display to the users who view your products.
+- Set Up Your Merchant Center Account – This is where you’ll provide Google with the product data that it needs to create your PLA ads.
+You can add the business information you want to display to the users who view your products.
 You’ll enter your business name, website, business address and customer service contact information for display.
 Then, you’ll enter information regarding the primary and secondary users you want to have access to the Merchant Center account.

-- Verify and Claim Your URL – Verifying your URL means you are proving to Google that you are the authorized owner of your website.
+- Verify and Claim Your URL – This helps Google ensure that you’re the authorized owner of your website and that your ads are relevant to your site’s content.
 Google adds markers to your website only an authorized owner can view, and you can choose one of four methods of verification.
 Once you’re verified, you can claim your website, which gives you the exclusive right to use it in the Merchant Center.

 Ready to begin using PLA ads in your marketing campaign?
 PLA feed management can help you with the most difficult, tedious steps in implementing PLAs.
-Consider using a service to streamline management of PLA and other CPC ads.
+Consider using a Google Shopping Management service to streamline management of PLA and other CPC ads.